 Hever adds that omega-3s are good for both your head and heart because they support proper brain and cardiovascular function.
 “The omega-3 fatty acids in chia seeds comes in the form of alpha linoleic acid [ALA], which has been associated with anti-inflammatory, anti-thrombotic, and anti-arhythmic properties, and so really good for your heart and your total circulatory system,” she says.
-This type of fatty acid is also found in nuts, flax seeds, and leafy greens, and research shows a connection between consuming ALA and longevity.
+This type of fatty acid is also found in nuts, flax seeds (hi, flaxseeds vs. chia seeds), and leafy greens, and research shows a connection between consuming ALA and longevity.

 FYI, seafood, like salmon, as well as algae (aka sea greens), are the other top sources of omega-3s, but ideally you should eat them in addition to a source of ALA omega-3s because they contain long-chain fatty acids known as DHA and EPA, which your body also needs for optimal function.